-Motorola Moto G6 Play – Camera
+Motorola Moto G6 Play Camera – Solid for the price

 The Moto G6 Play camera performs similarly to other devices in the series since the Moto G3.
 In daylight you can achieve great shots with much better dynamic range than you might expect from a budget phone.

 However, it’s at night that performance is well under par.
 I often found I needed to max out the exposure control to get even a remotely clear shot.
 And then the results were noisy and low on detail.